You are here

 - I will contact my instructors regarding dates/times of absences due to team competition and/or travel.
-I am responsible for making sure my instructors receive ample notice (this should be face-to-face, but may also involve providing a letter or e-mail from the coaching staff to the instructor).
+I am responsible for making sure my instructors receive ample notice (this should be face-to-face, but will also include a campus email from the Student Athlete Success Coordinator to the instructors).

 - I understand that there may be instances when an instructor is unable to accommodate my athletic schedule.
 In such a case, I am responsible for making sure my academics take priority.
 If I choose to ignore the suggestion of the instructor I am ready to accept the consequences.

 - I understand that as an athlete at Jefferson College, I am expected to behave in a manner that will show respect to our institution, sport, coaches, teammates, officials and fans.